LeonJM/Hamiltonian_Cycles_in_Functional_Graphs/README.md

 There are two main versions of the software; `mainV4.cpp` and `mainV6.cpp`.

-`mainV4.cpp` utilises multithreading and will, by default, create ==as many threads as possible== to find HCs.
+`mainV4.cpp` utilises multithreading and will, by default, create **as many threads as possible** to find HCs.
 With each thread computing an instance of unique graph.
 Each thread computes for HCs through a backtracking algorithm.

 `mainV6.cpp` also utilises multithreading, but not as chaotic as v4.
 For each instance of a graph, `mainV6.cpp` creates two threads to compute for a HC; one thread computes by backtracking, and the other computes by way of the Held-Karp algorithm.
-Note that for graphs over thirty vertices, this version ==will run into memory issues==.
+Note that for graphs over thirty vertices, this version **will run into memory issues**.

 ## Usage [^1]
 Generally, both versions of the software will prompt the user for $n$ and $k$ in that order.